dsalo/LocalPrivacy/resources.md

 ## What is this?

-This is a list of things you can do to improve your computer's security and your own privacy.
+This is a list of things you can do to improve your devices' security and your own privacy.
 Please feel free to ask questions about any of them!

 ### I don't know where to start!